-Our leadership programs support women and gender diverse changemakers who want to accelerate positive transformation for our environment and climate.
+Our leadership programs are designed by and for women and gender diverse changemakers who want to accelerate positive transformation for our environment and climate.

 The programs support participants to identify their own approach to leadership, to recognise and step into their power to influence, and to overcome the barriers they face.

-These barriers are as diverse as the women who do our programs, including personal, organisational, family, cultural and systemic barriers.
-Following the program, participants are empowered by the lessons they’ve learnt and inspired by the transformative experience and relationships forged through it.
+These barriers are as diverse as the participants who do our programs, including personal, organisational, family, cultural and systemic barriers.
+Following the program, participants are empowered by the lessons they’ve learnt and inspired by the transformative experience and relationships forged.

 Take a look at our programs, designed to help you move forward with your ambitions.

 WELA’s Learning Experience Designer Asmaa Guedira leading a workshop at the WELA x Green Music Australia Sound Country Artists’ Leadership Retreat in March 2023.
 Photo: Anna Brozek.

 “Before WELA, I was lacking in confidence and I didn’t feel like a leader, and since being in the program my confidence has definitely grown and the skills that I have gained have helped me realise that I can cope with many different situations and I have tools to work through different situations, which I wouldn’t have been able to do before I entered the program.
 If you have the opportunity to do it, go for it, because it’s the best thing I’ve ever done.”

 This is the program that’s going to provide you with the key tools you need to really create change.

 How we deliver this change is through our curriculum which is centred on four key themes: